Pinecone Setup Guide for n8n

 Provide a clear, concise answer with source citations.

-2. Update the "Respond to Webhook
+2. Update the "Respond to Webhook" node

 Return both the GPT answer and the raw excerpts: